Understanding SSL on Heroku

-In general, your app should use Automated Certificate Management unless it requires functionality that ACM does not support.
-Summaries for the functionality provided by each method are provided below.
+In general, use Automated Certificate Management unless your app requires functionality that ACM doesn’t support.
+This article provides summaries of the functionality provided by each method.

-For enabling SSL on apps in Private Spaces, please refer to the documentation here.
+For enabling SSL on apps in Private Spaces, refer to the documentation here.

 When to use Automated Certificate Management (ACM)

 With Automated Certificate Management (ACM), Heroku automatically manages TLS certificates for apps running on paid dynos on the Common Runtime.
 Certificates handled by ACM automatically renew one month before they expire, and new certificates are created automatically whenever you add or remove a custom domain.

 ACM is recommended for most Heroku apps, because:

 - It provides TLS certificates at no additional cost

 - It supports creating certificates for multiple domains

 - It automatically renews TLS certificates before they expire

 ACM doesn’t support: